Cerasoli Lecture Polly Cerasoli Lectureship Award Pauline "Polly" Cerasoli, PT In Loving Memory

 Nominees for the award must:

-- Be physical therapists who are active members of the APTA and the Education Section.
+- Be physical therapists who are active members of the APTA and the APTA Academy of Education.

 - Have made distinguished contributions to the profession of physical therapy in the area of education.